Email the Class

 - 4:00-5:00 Chapman Cove, Oyster and Clam Culture

 Western Washington.
 Dress accordingly

 - Bring Wellington boots (rain boots or rubber boots).
 We will take a poll in class before the trip and find out how many more boots are needed.
-I or Jennifer Hopper will supply extras.
+I or Joth Davis will supply extras.
 If it's sunny, consider a hat and or sunscreen, as the beach at midday can burn you in a hurry.

 - Bring a camera or be prepared to take pictures with your phone for the slide show in Tuesday's class, and for your own memories.
 Last time not enough people took pictures.
 So be more proactive